Utena - kiss catalog

 Episode 12, Wakaba reacts

-Utena kisses Wakaba on the forehead in thanks for her help in breaking Utena’s depression.
+Utena kisses Wakaba on the forehead in thanks.
 This is as special as Wakaba gets until episode 19, when she returns to her dorm room where Saionji is staying.
-Her blush is our best evidence that Wakaba takes her relationship with Utena more seriously than she playfully lets on—despite Saionji.
+Her reaction is our best evidence that Wakaba takes her relationship with Utena more seriously than she playfully lets on—despite Saionji.
 See a comparison versus Akio and Utena in the final showdown for Wakaba’s pose on the left.

 Dios kisses Utena in the prince story to dry her tears, and her ring in episode 39 as a “reward”.
-In Wakaba’s story, this kiss corresponds to Dios kissing little Utena on the eye.
+In Wakaba’s story, this kiss corresponds to Dios kissing little Utena on the eye (hands on the side of her face).
+Utena kisses Wakaba with hands on her shoulders.
 Wakaba doesn’t realize it yet, but she also wants to be a prince and to marry her prince.

 Anthy kisses the sharp tip of the Sword of Dios, while Utena in the background looks away in empathetic pain.